 The Portland Museum of Art located in the center of downtown Portland has been called the cultural heart of the city, appealing to casual art lovers and aficionados alike.
 The PMA boasts significant holdings of American, European, and contemporary art, as well as iconic works from Maine which highlight the rich artistic tradition of the state and its artists.
 Visitors can tour the Winslow Homer Studio, view current exhibits and masterworks on permanent display in a complex of historic buildings, attend family activities, movies and curator talks.

 A stone’s throw away from the Portland Museum of Art is Maine College of Art, where visitors can view exhibits of international and national emerging artists on the contemporary art scene and enjoy a wide variety of arts and community events.
-Hands-on, interactive fun from the Children’s Museum and Theatre of Maine is located in the Arts District as well, welcoming children to play, learn and explore with their families.
+Hands-on, interactive fun from the Children’s Museum and Theatre of Maine is located in their brand-new space on Thompson’s Point, welcoming children to play, learn and explore with their families.

 Just outside the city in the Mid-coast region, visitors will find nationally recognized collections of American art that feature works of Andrew, N.C. and Jamie Wyeth at Rockland’s Farnsworth Art Museum.
 For those interested in a comprehensive gallery experience, Maine’s seven leading art museums invite visitors to experience and array of art while exploring Maine’s spectacular coastline on The Maine Art Museum Trail.
 The tour takes participants to art museums from Brunswick to Bangor.